-2. Click on the My ASUN Portal link from www.asun.edu.

-- A. Click on the Student Account link that is on the left hand side under Quick References. - B. Click on the link under the "Activating Your Account" - C. You will be asked to accept the computer use policy for the campus - D. You will be asked to enter your first name, last name, campus id, password of your choice, and the year of your high school graduation - E. Once the information is entered and you click submit you will see what your email address is.
+- 1. Click on the My ASUN Portal link from https://portal.asun.edu. - 2.
+Click on the Account Activation link that is on the left hand side under Portal. - 3.
+Click on the link under the "Activating Your Account" - 4.
+You will be asked to accept the computer use policy for the campus - 5.
+You will be asked to enter your first name, last name, campus id, password of your choice, and the year of your high school graduation - 6.
+Once the information is entered and you click submit you will see what your email address is.
 Important: This email address will be used for the username of the portal as well as your email account.
 So be sure to verify it is correct.